 Your Rottweiler is herding you

-Rottweilers are known to be “leaners,” which means that your dog may lean against you when you are standing up.
+Rottweilers are known to be “leaners,” meaning that your dog may lean against you when standing up.

 There are a variety of theories about why some dogs lean on their people.
-With Rottweilers, the leading theory is that leaning is one behavior Rotties learned to herd cows, a heavy livestock animal who may not be inclined to move otherwise.
+With Rottweilers, the leading theory is that leaning is one behavior Rotties learned to herd cows, heavy livestock animals that may not be inclined to move.

 Rottweilers may also lean just to show affection.
 But when herding, expect your Rottweiler to use every tool in their arsenal, including strategic barking, when they want you to move.

 Your Rottweiler is excited